 Winter Weather Policy When winter weather hits Worthington, you can count on the Service & Engineering Department's quick response Snow Policy.
 To make streets as safe and clear as possible for those who live, work and travel through Worthington, service crews work until all streets are plowed or salted to pavement conditions that are safe and passable.
 Major thoroughfares, bridges, hills and bus routes receive priority, followed by residential streets.
 Please see the Worthington Snow Policy for a full understanding of our winter weather operations.

 In order to clear a street, plows must push snow to the side of the roadway.
 This creates a necessary but unfortunate consequence - snow pushed into driveways.
 The department asks for your understanding and offers the following suggestions:

-When it snows, the City depends on its citizens and businesses to be helpful, responsible and aware of the need to remove all snow and ice from public sidewalks, including walks and ramps leading to a crosswalk.
+Sidewalks When it snows, the City depends on its citizens and businesses to be helpful, responsible and aware of the need to remove all snow and ice from public sidewalks, including walks and ramps leading to a crosswalk.
 The department would like to remind residents that under City ordinance, property owners are responsible for clearing their sidewalks of snow and ice within 12 hours of daylight after any snowfall or accumulation of ice.
 This provides safe passage to all persons.
 If the City receives a formal complaint, the Director of Service & Engineering must issue a warning.
-If the property owner does not clear the area within 24 hours after receiving the notice, the City will have the sidewalk cleared, and the property owner will be billed.
+If the property owner does not clear the area within 24 hours after receiving the notice, the City may have the sidewalk cleared and then bill the property owner.